Buying a car with a low credit score?

 Having bad credit means that sometime in your past, possibly as far back as seven or ten years, you have had missed or late loan payments, repossessed property or cars, or have declared bankruptcy.
 You may also have an excessive number of credit cards with high balances.
 These factors are included in your credit history reports that come from three credit reporting agencies: Transunion, Experian, and Equifax.

 Your entire credit history is summarized in a single number, called your credit score.
-You can see your most recent credit score online at TransUnion .
-It’s free

 Your credit score determines if you’ll get approved for a car loan, how much you’ll in interest, how much down payment you’ll pay, and even how much you’ll pay for auto insurance.

 Credit score range from 300 to 850.
 A credit score less than about 680 is generally considered by most lenders to be “poor” or subprime credit.
+What’s your FICO score?
+Find out now when you check your credit report for $1 at Experian.com!

 How Bad Credit Affects You